-In a stark message to all home renovators, tradies, handymen and DIYers, the City of Greater Geraldton is helping drive a campaign to make people more aware of asbestos as part of Get to Know about Asbestos this November.
+In a stark message to all home renovators, tradies, handymen and DIYers, the City of Greater Geraldton wants to make people more aware of asbestos as part of Get to Know about Asbestos this November.

 Many Australians wrongly believe that only fibro homes contain asbestos.
 With asbestos products still commonly found in and around brick, weatherboard, clad and fibro homes built or renovated before 1987, it’s vital that homeowners, renovators, tradesmen and handymen are aware of asbestos.

-City of Greater Geraldton Mayor, Ian Carpenter, said home renovators and tradies need to be asbestos aware, and learn where asbestos might be found in homes and on properties and how to manage it safely because it’s not worth the risk to themselves or to their families.
+City of Greater Geraldton Mayor, Shane Van Styn, said home renovators and tradies need to be asbestos aware, and learn where asbestos might be found in homes and on properties and how to manage it safely because it’s not worth the risk to themselves or to their families.

-“In Geraldton the predominant issue is asbestos sheet fencing and rooves and eaves.
-With the winds, fences often get damaged and sheets need removing, so it’s important that the entire sheet is taken out, not pieces left in the ground,” he said.
+“In Geraldton the predominant issue is asbestos sheet fencing, roofs and eaves.
+With the winds, fences often get damaged and sheets need removing, so it’s important that the entire sheet is taken out and no pieces are left in the ground,” he said.

-“Earthmoving contractors also need to be on the lookout as sometimes blocks being cleared can have asbestos buried or littered and get caught up and spread around the property leading to a major contamination issue which is expensive to remediate.”
+“Earthmoving contractors also need to be on the lookout as sometimes blocks being cleared can have asbestos buried that could be disturbed and be spread around the property leading to a major contamination issue which is expensive to remediate.”

 Chair of the Asbestos Education Committee, Peter Dunphy, said asbestos could be anywhere.